paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-2-algorithms.md

 Practice creating the four types of test data for the following problems:

 * Activity 9.5, 9.6, 9.7, 9.8 (Textbook pages 119, 120).
-* A currency conversion app that will convert HKD to USD.
+* Currency input for a currency conversion app that will convert HKD to EUR.
-* A date reminder app that will accept dates in the style of dd/mm/yyyy.
+* Date input for a date reminder app that will accept dates (in the style of dd/mm/yyyy, or an alternative you may prefer).
-* A two factor authentication app that requires someone to enter their **Hong Kong mobile phone number** so an SMS message can be sent. (hint: check [wikipedia](https://en.wikipedia.org/wiki/Telephone_numbers_in_Hong_Kong) for the rules of what constitutes valid mobile phone numbers in HK)
+* Hong kong mobile phone number input for an authentication app that will send SMS messages (hint: check [wikipedia](https://en.wikipedia.org/wiki/Telephone_numbers_in_Hong_Kong) for the rules of what constitutes valid mobile phone numbers in HK)
+* Email address input
+* Postal address input

 ## 04: Validation checks